-

 - Not eating enough foods high in iron- another cause can be if someone isn’t eating enough iron this could pro into anaemia since the red blood cells are not getting iron.

+Hungry black lady holding an empty plate and yawning from Nwezi Confidence’s Images from Canva.
 When was the first time I had anaemia?

 My first experience with the condition happened when I was in college.
 I started my A-Levels in 2011 and I remember sitting on the bus feeling tired.
 And I started taking iron tablets hoping that it would never return.